srgantmoomoo/postman/README.md

 - esc to close the clickgui 0_0.

 **development**
-- jdk 8 required.
+- jdk 17 required.
-- gradlew setupDecompWorkspace should be ran before anything (if your using intellij, it should take care of it for you).
-- gradlew eclipse (for eclipse users) or gradlew genIntellijRuns (for intellij users).
+- make sure to run the genSources gradle command.

 # credits
 **really helpful people**